-Each IISPD program is considered a launch pad to catalyze more inclusive development across the province by implementing successful, integrated projects a several communities that can be cascaded to many other communities.
+Each IISPD portfolio is considered a launch pad to catalyze more inclusive development across the province by implementing successful, integrated projects a several communities that can be cascaded to many other communities.
 In this configuration, we work with the existing strengths of the local stakeholder ecosystem so as to augment or leverage what is already being done instead of duplicating or implementing non-complementary solutions.
-So, each IISPD program will be similar in structure, framework, process, and components but will be uniquely designed for the local context.
+So, each IISPD portfolio will be similar in structure, framework, process, and components but will be uniquely designed for the local context.
 Full implementation takes three to five years, but social development starts immediately while physical and economic development can start within six months to a year.

 An IISPD portfolio project starts with local community leadership that has a heart for and serves people.
 This leadership is responsible for casting the vision, planting purpose in the hearts of the community, leading by example, organizing the local community to work on and make decisions about its future.
 It is also tied to a manor economic venture lead by a private entrepreneur/developer or as a public private partnership.

-We build capacity, if needed, in these communities to work together to map community assets, identify community needs, collect data for their IISPD portfolio program, (which is used as input for the development of the projects), and build whatever part of the IISPD solutions they have capacity to do or can be trained to do.
+We build capacity, if needed, in these communities to work together to map community assets, identify community needs, collect data for their IISPD portfolio, (which is used as input for the development of the projects), and build whatever part of the IISPD solutions they have capacity to do or can be trained to do.

-The integration within IISPD programs incorporates economic opportunities, physical infrastructure, and social infrastructure.
+The integration within IISPD portfolios incorporates economic opportunities, physical infrastructure, and social infrastructure.
 Economic opportunities look for what will help drive the real economy across a province like manufacturing, agriculture, and/or small scale/artisanal mining.

 Physical infrastructure includes all basic services areas (up to a district level), including single and multi-family dwellings, schools, health centers, industrial zones, and local roads.
 Social infrastructure includes education, health, housing, entertainment/arts/culture, SMME development and support, workforce and skills development, etc.